RuslanRWX/ebackup/README.md

 ---
 ## 6. Troubleshooting
->Note: Backup user has to have a *Bash* or *sh* command line interpreter for proper behavior:
+>Note: Backup user has to have a *bash* or *sh* command line interpreter for proper behavior:
 >```
 >./ebackup.sh -com "echo $BASH"
 >/bin/bash